Last opportunity to book in for your 1st dose Covid vaccine!

 If you've received an invite from the National Booking Service, you can book on-line in one of the Mass Vaccination Centres.
 If you've had an invite from both, please choose whichever is more convenient to you.

 Unfortunately we do not know when vaccines are going to be delivered to us until a few days before so planning is a little difficult and frustrating for us all.

-18,299 vaccines have been provided to our patients in The Vale Primary Care Network which includes Blackmore Vale Partnership (Shaftesbury, Marnhull, Sturminster Newton and Fontmell Magna) and Gillingham.
-This means 58.4% of our eligble population has been vaccinated.
+34,912 vaccines have been provided to our patients in The Vale Primary Care Network which includes Blackmore Vale Partnership (Shaftesbury, Marnhull, Sturminster Newton and Fontmell Magna) and Gillingham.
+This means over 80% of our adult population has been vaccinated.
 Here are a few statistics of who has been vaccinated within The Blackmore Vale Partnership: